Sections of Billings, Montana: West End

 The West End neighborhood is generally located west of 24th Street West and Midtown, south of the Rimrocks, and north of the commercial/industrial areas along West King Avenue.
 Though formerly farmland, the West End is now largely characterized by urban sprawl from Billings' westward expansion, with many single-family homes on large lots in subdivisions.
 Between 2000 and 2025, the population grew by nearly 160%.
 New growth has been stimulated by retail development on Montana Highway 302 (Shiloh Road), which has roundabouts at every major intersection.

 The West End is the site of Rimrock Mall, the Rocky Vista University Billings campus, and City College.

 Lower West End

 Adjacent to I-90, this area is primarily commercial and industrial.
 It includes ZooMontana, large retail stores along King Avenue West, and the Kampgrounds of America headquarters.
 This area is generally considered part of the West End, though it is not within the boundaries of that neighborhood's task force.

 Southwest Corridor

 The Southwest Corridor is the general area south of State Street and southeast of Montana Avenue/Laurel Road.
 It includes a mix of residential, commercial, and industrial uses.
 The area is bisected by I-90.
-Amend Park, several large retail stores, and some restaurants are clustered near the I-90 exit.
+Several large retail stores and some restaurants are clustered by the I-90 exit, near Amend Park, which includes soccer fields, a four-court fieldhouse, and the two-sheet Signal Peak Ice Arena.

 The Josephine Crossing and Annafeld subdivisions are south of I-90 near the Yellowstone River.